numerai/numerai-cli/README.md

 30720MB=30GB and is the maximum that Amazon can support.

+After you've done this, re-run `numerai setup`.

 Note: this will raise the costs of running your compute node, see http://fargate-pricing-calculator.site.s3-website-us-east-1.amazonaws.com/ for estimated costs.
+You only pay for the time it's running, rounded to the nearest minute.

+### Billing Alerts

+Unfortunately, there's no automated way to setup billing alerts.
+If you wish to be alerted when costs pass some threshold, you should follow the instructions at https://www.cloudberrylab.com/resources/blog/how-to-configure-billing-alerts-for-your-aws-account/ to setup one.

+We estimate costs to be less than $5 per month unless your compute takes more than 12 hours a week.
+Also keep in mind that increasing the RAM/CPU as described in the previous section will increase your costs.

 ## Uninstall